amomen9/SQLServer-DBA-Tools/Events, Trace, Audit, & Profiling/Configuration Change.md

-# SQL Server Trace and Configuration Analyzer
+# SQL Server Configuration and Trace Analysis Script

+This script is designed to check the status of the `cmdshell` feature in SQL Server and analyze related events in the default trace file.
+Below is a breakdown of the script's purpose and the results it generates:

+<b>The script:</b>

 <details>
 <summary>(click to expand) The complete script file with added explanations:</summary>